eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/class.md

 name of the class in the `class` declaration.

 The body of a class must *definitely initialize* every member of the class.
-The following code will be rejected by the compiler:
+The following code will be rejected by the compiler because if `bool` is false `greeting` does not get initialized:

     class C(Boolean bool) {
         shared String greeting;